Terms and Conditions of Use

 Artículo 4.
 Registration, Collection of Information

 Users registering for the Service will be required to supply certain information.
-Such information will be collected and used in accordance with the provisions of the Data Protection Notice (URL to be included), which is an integral part of these Terms and Conditions and must be expressly accepted by the User.
+Such information will be collected and used in accordance with the provisions of the Data Protection Notice described in more detail later, which is an integral part of these Terms and Conditions and must be expressly accepted by the User.

 To be able to use this Service, Users must furnish complete, true, and accurate information at the time of registration on the Portal or App, and at any other time they may be requested to provide information.